You are here: About Us » World Class

 Chestnuts provides personal support for each of its children and personalises each child’s learning through a solid system of support.

 Chestnuts’ engages children in a sustained and disciplined process of learning.
 In many education systems, children basically complete their work.
 The teacher marks it and gives it back.
 In Chestnuts, children are engaged in a learning process that asks them to develop, review, evaluate and revise.
 In this kind of learning, children are clearly engaged in more than just finding right answers.
-We do this through effective feedback other than just marking, assertive mentoring meetings and varying lesson structures.
+We do this through effective feedback other than just marking, pupil and parent meetings and varying lesson structures.

 Chestnuts capitalises on the strengths of its children, team and community.
 The schools' teaching reflects the strengths and ambitions of its team.
 This provides ways for both staff and children to exploit their own talents and interests.
 A world class school seeks to make the most of both its children and staff in all areas of learning.
 We do this by offering a wide range of opportunities to children and empowering staff to lead in areas where their strengths lie – and share this with other schools, locally, nationally and internationally.